-- ensuring compliance with anti-bribery laws, rules and regulations, not just within the UK but in any other country within which Itad may carry out its business or in relation to which its business may be connected - enabling employees and persons associated with Itad to understand the risks associated with bribery and to encourage them to be vigilant and effectively recognise, prevent and report any wrongdoing, whether by themselves or others - providing suitable and secure reporting and communication channels and ensuring that any information that is reported is properly and effectively dealt with - creating and maintaining a rigorous and effective framework for dealing with any suspected instances of bribery or corruption.
+- ensuring compliance with anti-bribery and extortion laws, rules and regulations, not just within the UK but in any other country within which Itad may carry out its business or in relation to which its business may be connected - enabling employees and persons associated with Itad to understand the risks associated with bribery and extortion and to encourage them to be vigilant and effectively recognise, prevent and report any wrongdoing, whether by themselves or others - providing suitable and secure reporting and communication channels and ensuring that any information that is reported is properly and effectively dealt with - creating and maintaining a rigorous and effective framework for dealing with any suspected instances of bribery or extortion.

-This Policy applies to all Suppliers who perform functions in relation to, or for and on behalf of Itad, including but not limited to, Partners, agency workers, casual workers, contractors, consultants, seconded staff, agents, suppliers and sponsors ("associated persons").
+This policy applies to all Suppliers who perform functions in relation to, or for and on behalf of Itad.